Tonyavall/4-Coding-Quiz-App/README.md

     b. display correct out of incorrect
 6. Go back and clear score button

 Approach: Html orriented.
-Could do javascript
+Could do javascript objects as questions.

 Concept Abstract: Default class 'hidden' has css property display: none; for quiz container.
 A position listener function grabs current index.
 Whatever index is not current index is given class hidden and the current index will have class hidden removed.